Aquatic Species Restoration Plan

 - Competition from non-native and invasive species.

-The ASRP is both a living document and plan for the Chehalis Basin.
+The ASRP is both a living document and plan for the Chehalis River basin.
 It outlines general actions that can be taken on a basin-wide level, and makes recommendations for actions for tributary rivers and streams that can help restore and enhance habitat.

 In 2019, we released Phase 1 of the ASRP.
-It is envisioned that there will be multiple revisions of this plan adjusting to feedback from further monitoring and scientific studies.
+We anticipate multiple revisions of this plan, adjusting to feedback from further monitoring and scientific studies.
 The Chehalis Basin Board will use this plan to guide ongoing and future habitat and species restoration and enhancement projects within the basin.

-The Office of Chehalis Basin, Department of Fish and Wildlife, and the Chehalis Basin Board have been working together to perform studies and implement projects that protect and enhance aquatic habitat within the basin.
+Our Office of Chehalis Basin, Department of Fish and Wildlife, and Chehalis Basin Board are working together to undertake studies and put projects in place that protect and enhance aquatic habitat within the basin.
 We have created an interactive storymap that details these projects, their status, and the investment of public funds.
 It also highlights some of the recent work done and upcoming projects.

 Partners in restoration